 Letting go of a poor performer can be the hardest decision you have ever made

 Terminating a contract with a poor performer is construed a “fair dismissal” under current UK employment law.
 However, where many employers become unstuck is the test of “acting reasonably”.
 If you follow the steps in the article how to manage a poor performer, and also make sure you have followed ACAS guidance; have been respectful and objective with your employee, you are more than likely to have acted reasonably.
 The legislation says employees can’t claim unfair dismissal unless they have been in employment for at least two years.

-- Understand the risks.
 Even if you are tight on your procedures, there may still be some risk if the employee does take you to an employment tribunal.
 Understanding the risks means you are prepared for what might happen.
 Risks might include financial penalty and/or damage to reputation.
 Again, if you don’t understand the risks then do seek advice from a good employment lawyer.

-- Depending on the circumstances, you may wish to invite the employee to resign.
+Depending on the circumstances, you may wish to invite the employee to resign.
 This lets them save their reputation, and increase their chances of gaining more suitable employment, which is important especially if they have simply been in the wrong job.

-- You may wish to pursue a settlement agreement, at this late stage, if there are disputes arising from the process of managing performance.
+You may wish to pursue a settlement agreement, at this late stage, if there are disputes arising from the process of managing performance.

-- You might simply want to give formal notice, in writing, of their dismissal.
+You might simply want to give formal notice, in writing, of their dismissal.
 They can then work out their notice.
 You may ask them to leave immediately, and pay them in lieu of notice, but generally only if such a provision is made in the contract of employment.

 Terminating someone’s employment is a daunting task, and certainly not one which should be taken lightly.
 However, sometimes it is necessary because the consequences of inappropriately continuing employment can have far-reaching effects on your business and your team.